arpitaggarwal/couchbase-spring-cache/README.md

 1. Install (if not) Java 8 and Maven

+2. Modify Couchbase Cache configuration in [cache.properties][cache-properties]

-2. Move to [couchbase-spring-cache][couchbase-spring-cache] directory and run `mvn spring-boot:run` command - It build and deploy the project on default embedded Tomcat server running on port `8080`
+3. Move to [couchbase-spring-cache][couchbase-spring-cache] directory and run `mvn spring-boot:run` command - It build and deploy the project on default embedded Tomcat server running on port `9901`

+4. Get employee from Couchbase Cache as `http://localhost:9901/employee/get`

 ## Application Configuration